edespino/cloudberry-site/docs/sql-stmts/fetch.md

 ## Notes

-Cloudberry Database does not support scrollable cursors, so you can only use `FETCH` to move the cursor position forward.
+Apache Cloudberry does not support scrollable cursors, so you can only use `FETCH` to move the cursor position forward.

 `ABSOLUTE` fetches are not any faster than navigating to the desired row with a relative move: the underlying implementation must traverse all the intermediate rows anyway.